GenGrim76/Pareto-Optimal-GDC/README.md

 `java -jar TradeOff.jar ../data StaphAU ../experiments 1`

 Execution of the previous command returns a set of files in '.txt' format.
-For the **Base Case Scenario**, and for each 'k'-value used in this study, a special folder is created in which there are two files storing the performance in terms of compression and post-processing time obtained by the various compressors (standard and specialized) for the 'k'-mers and relative frequencies.
+For the **Base Case Scenario**, and for each k-value used in this study, a special folder is created in which there are two files storing the performance in terms of compression and post-processing time obtained by the various compressors (standard and specialized) for the k-mers and relative frequencies.